 New York Department of Health and Mental Hygiene

-Inspection results are uploaded into databases that are custom configured for integration with industry standard statistical packages including SPSS (Statistical Package for Social Sciences) and Microsoft Access.
-The result is a system that speeds the inspection process, conforms to cross-agency procedures and integrates seamlessly into back-end systems.
+Inspection results are uploaded into databases that are custom-configured for integration with industry-standard statistical packages, including SPSS (Statistical Package for Social Sciences) and Microsoft Access.
+The result is a system that speeds the inspection process, conforms to cross-agency procedures, and integrates seamlessly into back-end systems.

 Intellis empowers facility leaders with innovative solutions that streamline collecting data for facility condition assessments and capital planning.
 The Foundation System is our best-in-class facility and capital planning software.
 It is a powerful, intuitive tool for turning FCA data into strategic facility capital plans.
 Our enterprise systems are trusted across various industries, including government, education, corporate real estate, and construction.